goldbergyoni/nodebestpractices/sections/errorhandling/returningpromises.md

 ### One Paragraph Explainer

+When an error occurs, whether from a synchronous or asynchronous flow, it's imperative to have a full stacktrace of the error flow.
+Surprisingly, if an async function returns a promise (e.g., calls other async function)  without awaiting, should an error occur then the caller function won't appear in the stacktrace.
+This will leave the person who diagnoses the error with partial information - All the more if the error cause lies within that caller function.
 There is a feature v8 called "zero-cost async stacktraces" that allow stacktraces not to be cut on the most recent `await`.
 But due to non-trivial implementation details, it will not work if the return value of a function (sync or async) is a promise.
 So, to avoid holes in stacktraces when returned promises would be rejected, we must always explicitly resolve promises with `await` before returning them from functions

 <br/>

-### Anti-pattern #1: return \<promise>
+### Code example Anti-Pattern: Calling async function without awaiting

 <details><summary>Javascript</summary>
 <p>